CSCI305/csci305-java-lab/README.md

 For this lab, you will implement this game, in Java, in an object-oriented way.

-Failure to implement the game using OO paradigms (as described below) will result in a significant loss of points.
+Failure to implement the game using an Object Oriented approach (as described below) will result in a significant loss of points.

 #### All classes developed as a part of this project should be located in the package: `csci305.javalab`
 This package starts in the folder `src/main/java`